prharvey/du-blueprint/README.md

 A tool for generating Dual Universe blueprint files from models.

+Warning: The larger core sizes (above XXL) require a pretty beefy machine to generate.
+An XXXL version of 'suzanne` (the Blender monkey) peaks at ~16GB memory usage and generates a 750MB blueprint file.
+Expect an 8x bigger number for each size above that.

 Quick start:
 ```
 du-blueprint generate --auto --type=dynamic --size=l my_model.obj my_blueprint.blueprint